superawesomeme/moodle-theme_aardvark/README.txt

  *  Twitter: http://twitter.com/newburycollege
  *  Website: http://vle.newbury-college.ac.uk
  */

+ v2.9.6
+ - Convert fixed path to dynamic path for img.defaultuserpic url.
+Fixes broken default user image links; when Moodle is mounted in a sub-directory.
+[Timothy OBrien]

  v2.9.5
  - removed the z-index fix that turned out to be less of a fix and more or a nightmare